 16. Pa Tong Go Savoey | ปาท่องโก๋เสวย – For those who cannot live without these deep-fried delights, this stall will tide you over quite ok.
 Although not the best in town as it has been claimed by the world’s renown food guide, this Pa Tong Go is not too bad.
 My problem about this is that instead of being crispy on the outside with chewy interior bearing a hint of yeasty aroma like a good Pa Tong Go would, this one is all soft (the skin soft, too) and pillowy, puffy, – the texture making it not unlike mini bread.
 For our favourite Pa Tong Go place (in Thanon Mahannop), read here (in Thai).

-17. Ba Hao – The strip of Soi Nana in the Chinatown used to be a red-light district.
+17. Have a Drink at Ba Hao – The strip of Soi Nana in Chinatown used to be a red-light district.
 But now it has been turned into a hip-bar area, still with some seedy elements enough to get you excited.
 A lot of bars here prefer to be ‘hidden’ with exterior facades bare from all signs.
 You have to know where you are going to get there.
 At Ba Hao, however, things are more conventional.
 But their interior and Chinese-style concept are quite impressive.
 We stopped by for a drink before heading home for the night.
 It was a good friendly place with a good array of Chinese-inspired cocktails (Bt280++).

 Further reading: Walking the Chinatown and Understand Bangkok’s Street Food Scenes.